nsf/gocode/README.md

    A string option.
 Allows you to add search paths for packages.
 By default, gocode only searches **$GOPATH/pkg/$GOOS_$GOARCH** and **$GOROOT/pkg/$GOOS_$GOARCH** in terms of previously existed environment variables.
 Also you can specify multiple paths using ':' (colon) as a separator (on Windows use semicolon ';').

+ - *autobuild*

+   A boolean option.
+If **true**, gocode will try to automatically build out-of-date packages when their source files are modified, in order to obtain the freshest autocomplete results for them.
+Default: **false**.

 ### Debugging

 If something went wrong, the first thing you may want to do is manually start the gocode daemon in a separate terminal window.
 It will show you all the stack traces and panics if any.
 Shutdown the daemon if it was already started and run a new one explicitly: